Perfect Roasted Garlic is baked using a simple technique for creamy roasted garlic, without stickiness or waste.

 Step by step instructions

 Refined over the years this garlic roasting technique yields the same toasty, buttery heads of garlic but with no mess or waste!
 Save yourself the headache of sticky, papery peel covered fingers.
-And also make sure you’re able to use every last piece of roasted garlic with this easy method!
+And also make sure you’re able to use every last piece of garlic with this easy method!

 - Rub off papery outer peel of the garlic head and break apart into individual cloves without removing the peel from the clove.